Signaturgruppen-A-S/signaturgruppen-broker-documentation/frondend-guide.md

 For background it’s possible to use both solid colors and gradients.
 Gradients is a color that goes from one specific color to another.
 For texts only solid colors is supported.

-When you type in colors in the Nets eID broker admin tool, you’ll see a preview of the selected color on a small preview.
+When you type in colors in the Signaturgruppen broker admin tool, you’ll see a preview of the selected color on a small preview.

 When defining gradients, you have the option to let the colors change from top to bottom or from left to right.